publiclab/plots2/README.md

 ## Testing

-Click [here](https://github.com/publiclab/plots2/blob/master/doc/TESTING.md) for a comprehensive description of testing.
+Click [here](https://github.com/publiclab/plots2/blob/master/doc/TESTING.md) for a comprehensive description of testing and [here](SYSTEM_TESTS.md) to learn about system tests.

 ## Maintainers